Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 One of Vapi’s standout features is its ability to import files as a "Knowledge Base."
 This significantly enhances the assistant’s ability to provide accurate and detailed responses.
 Just upload relevant documents directly and they become instantly referenceable.

 For our Chinese restaurant, The Golden Wok, I scraped a menu from my favorite local Asian restaurant’s website in a text file.
 Then, I imported it into Vapi as the assistant's Knowledge Base.
-The process was quick and straightforward:
+The process now involves the Query Tool.
+Once you upload your files, you must call them using the Query Tool.

 Vapi Pricing

 Vapi does its best to help you understand the costs per minute of voice calls.
 It provides a comprehensive breakdown of your assistants' cost structure, including the Vapi margin.
-Most importantly, Vapi provides a cheaper price compared to alternatives.
+Most importantly, Vapi keeps their prices competitive and actually sticks to them – unlike certain competitors (cough Synthflow cough) who keep jacking up their rates.

 Vapi Pricing Example